btcpayserver/btcpayserver-plugin-builder/Cleanup.md

-[ ] Moving PluginNavPages to Component, closer to usage
+[ ] create editorconfig file on project